ninabarzh/broomstick/content/posts/madleen.md

 ## Calls to action

 Let’s be blunt: hand-wringing from world leaders is not enough.
-Governments must do more than issue carefully worded statements.
-They must enforce the very laws they claim to champion.
+Governments can do more than issue carefully worded statements.
+They can choose to enforce the very laws they claim to champion.
 That means protecting the *Madleen*, demanding its safe passage, and holding Israel accountable for any violation.

-The media, too, must shake off its fog.
+The media, too, can shake off its fog.
 Too often, coverage of Gaza is filtered through euphemism and “both sides” paralysis.
-There must be clarity: a ship carrying baby formula is not a provocation.
+There can be clarity: a ship carrying baby formula is not a provocation.
 A blockade that starves civilians is not “security.”
 Journalists have a duty to report with rigour, not regurgitate press releases from defence ministries.